IMG_9491.jpg

 Several members of the audience spoke during two separate discussion periods.
 One man called for more understanding of cultural differences and practices.

-Father Larry Dowling, who led a Catholic parish on Chicago’s West Side, said peacemakers must possess a willingness to be to engage more peacefully in conversations.
+Father Larry Dowling, who led a Catholic parish on Chicago’s West Side, said peacemakers must possess a willingness to engage more peacefully in conversations.
 He said such vulnerability is a strength.
 He used the Savior as the greatest example of being vulnerable.

 “Jesus Christ lived that as he taught, and his vulnerability attracted people to him,” Father Dowling said.